ozturksinem/ozturksinem/README.md

-# Hi, I'm Sinem 👋
+# Hello, I'm Sinem Öztürk

-Industrial Engineering graduate from Türkiye.

-I'm currently building my expertise in:
+Industrial Engineer passionate about Artificial Intelligence, Decision Intelligence and Optimization.

+My mission is to bridge Artificial Intelligence and Industrial Engineering to build intelligent decision systems that improve industries and create measurable impact.

+Areas of Interest:

 - Artificial Intelligence
 - Operations Research